These almond flour cookies are wonderfully buttery. They are melt-in-your-mouth tender and very flavorful!

 Ingredients

 - Butter: I use unsalted butter.
 Make sure it's softened.
-You can put it in the microwave for 10-15 seconds to soften it.
+You can soften it in the microwave for 10-15 seconds.

 - Almond extract: Although I only use ½ teaspoon, this is a must, so please use it.
 Make sure to use pure almond extract.
 The ingredients listed should be water, alcohol, and bitter almond oil.